justy989/ce_old/README.md

 - Macros in vim are awesome, but:
   - If you mess up while creating a macro, you have to start over.
 In ce, when you are viewing your recorded macros, you can select any macro to edit it
   - If you accidently 'undo' while creating a macro, it won't replay correctly.
 In ce, undo clears the part of the macro associated with change you want to undo.
-You can also redo that macro.
+You can also redo while creating a macro.
 - The authors need to work remotely, so the editor needs to be able to run in a terminal.
 - It is fun learning how to make a text editor.
-Also, using something on a daily basis that we created gives us the warm and fuzzies.
+- Using something on a daily basis that we created gives us the warm and fuzzies.

 ###How To Build
 - Requirements
+  - c11 compiler
   - ncurses library
-  - c11 compiler
 - Step(s)
   - `$ make`